danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 owner pattern](#locking-pattern-single-owner), but drivers might have some need for some further decoupled asynchronous processing, e.g. for handling the content protect or link training machinery.
-In that case only the sublock for the mutable state shared with the worker exists.
+In that case only the sublock for the mutable driver private state shared with the worker exists.

 ### Locking Pattern: Weak References